 Hiking and Biking in Prokletije National Park

 Besides hiking, MTB lovers will definitely find the adventure of a lifetime here.
-Miles of mountain bike trails for single-track and cross country riding wind through villages, farms, and mountains, with breathtaking scenery visible in every direction.
-Maps for all the trails are found in the visitor information centre in Plav, as well Also, MTB trail info is available.
+Miles of mountain bike trails and cross country riding wind through villages, farms, and mountains, with breathtaking scenery visible in every direction.
+Maps for the trails are found in the visitor information centre in Plav (while supplies last).
+The MTB here still has a way to develop with single-track trails being limited.
+The views make fire road riding worthwhile for now until a better trail system is developed.

 Waters of Prokletije National Park